johngao2/favorita_modelling_w_spark/README.md

 I also compared them to a LightGBM model trained in-memory, which was included in Ceshine's kernel above.
 We know that the LightGBM model works for sure since it's just copy-pasted.

 #### Model Evaluation
 The training dataset spanned from June 5, 2017 - July 9, 2018 (5 weeks).
-The validation set spans from July 10 - July 16.
+The validation set spans from July 10 - July 16 (1 week).
 The test set is the single day of July 17.
 Note that since I didn't tune any hyperparameters for the PySpark models, a validations set technically isn't necessary.
 Therefore, for those models, I simply trained the model on both the train and val sets.
 The validations set was used for LightGBM for early stopping.

 I used RMSE as the error metric for each of the models.
 Note that the target variable has been log transformed.